 © Gudrun Herzner

-Dr. Gudrun Herzner
+PD Dr. Gudrun Herzner

 My main research interests are evolutionary, behavioural, and chemical ecology, with a special focus on receiver bias processes (sensory exploitation, sensory trap) in chemical communication systems.